filamentphp/filament/packages/actions/docs/01-installation.md

 #### Vite

-Create a `postcss.config.js` file in the root of your project, and register Tailwind CSS and Autoprefixer as plugins:
+Create a `postcss.config.cjs` file in the root of your project, and register Tailwind CSS and Autoprefixer as plugins:

 ```js
 module.exports = {